• Contact Info

 • NRSC 5100 - Introduction to Neuroscience I

 This first course in the year-long sequence of introduction to neuroscience provides an intensive introduction to the principles of neuroscience, covering detailed neuroanatomy, physiology, neurophysiology, neurochemical and developmental characteristics of the central nervous system.
 Structure-function relationships in sensory and motor systems are then explored with neuroanatomical and electrophysiological perspectives.
-Recommended requisite, restricted to interdepartmental Neuroscience Program or instructor consent required.
+Students enrolled in the Behavioral Neuroscience Program should enroll in this course for 4 credits.
+All other students should enroll in this course for 3 credits.

 • NRSC 7102 - Topics in Neuroscience